Pathway to Stop Diabetes

 Limited Submission Program (LSP): This funding opportunity and the Limited Submission Program (LSP) is open to all Texas A&M University faculty and principal investigators who meet the eligibility requirements.
 Texas A&M and The Texas A&M University System agencies jointly administer this process to select the proposal(s) that will be submitted to the sponsor in response to this solicitation.

-Institutional Eligibility: Institutions may nominate a maximum of one investigator per grant cycle.
-The nomination can be in one of the Pathway award types:
+PI Eligibility: The nomination can be in one of the Pathway award types:

 The proposal will be prepared and submitted by Sponsored Research Services (SRS).

 Summary: Pathway to Stop Diabetes is a bold, innovative initiative designed to radically transform diabetes research.
 Our Vision is simple yet revolutionary: find a new generation of brilliant scientists at the peak of their creativity, and provide them with freedom, autonomy, and the financial and professional resources to set them on the road to breakthrough discoveries.

 This initiative enables scientists to advance not only their research, but also their careers.
 Pathway scientists have access to the Mentor Advisory Group, an annual Pathway symposia, select speaking opportunities, and innovative technologies, all designed to foster interactions and collaboration that will enable them to accelerate their research progress.